Pakistan's ex-PM Sharif bailed on medical grounds | DW | 25.10.2019

 Sharif, who served three times as prime minister from 1990-1993, 1997-1999 and again from 2013-2017, was removed from office two years ago in connection with the Panama Papers scandal.

-Last year, he was sentenced to seven years in jail for corruption — charges which he says were politically motivated.
+Last year, he was sentenced to seven years in jail for corruption — charges that he says were politically motivated.

 Read more: Can sex education defuse Pakistan's population crisis?